Best Period Tracker App 2026: Clue vs Flo vs Ovia — Honest Comparison

 Strengths

-- Most comprehensive free feature set
+- Most comprehensive free feature set — mood, sleep, fitness, nutrition, habits, and cycle tracking without paying

-- Unique habit tracking integration
+- Unique habit tracking integration tied to your cycle phase

 - Great for women planning pregnancy or already pregnant

-- Powerful data insights without premium subscription
+- Powerful data correlations without premium subscription

-- Clean interface with no intrusive advertising
+- Clean interface with no ads or upsell prompts

 Limitations